epiellusch/hello_world/README.md

 practice repository for learning GitHub things

 I am a University of Michigan School of Social Work Student studying Social Policy and Evaluation.
 I just started learning R this year.
+There are many R things I have yet to learn.